MaloMn/wav2vec2-phone-classification/README.md

 # Phone Classification using Wav2Vec2

 This repository contains [Speechbrain](https://github.com/speechbrain/speechbrain) recipes to fine-tune Wav2Vec2 models on a phone classification task.
-It allows us to analyse the impact of:
+Following factors were analysed:
   1. Fine-tuning Wav2Vec2,
   2. Pre-training datasets,
   3. Model size,
   4. fine-tuning datasets.

+Results of this work have been published at the Interspeech 2024 conference.

 ## Code
-The `recipes` folder contains all Speechbrain recipes.
+- The `recipes` folder contains all Speechbrain recipes.
-Results obtained are available in the `confusion-matrix/` folder.
+- Results obtained are available in the `confusion-matrix/` folder.

 ## Data
 For confidentiality reasons, datasets are not included.